LeiTong02/CLANet/README.md

 # CLANet
- Comprehensive Framework for Cross-Batch Cell Line Identification Using Brightfield Images
+A Comprehensive Framework for Cross-Batch Cell Line Identification Using Brightfield Images